 At my request, Peter Putnik has graciously adapted 3D Construction Kit so it can now be installed and ran from hard disk - so download this instead of the floppies!
 Plus those faster computers can make use of their power and my own 16Mhz Mega STe runs beautifully! :-)

 Sometimes you need a stress release from this strange world and today I did just that thanks to SWIV.
 Wow, what an exceptional shoot ‘em up this is.
 I blasted the living daylights out of those military bad boys using my massive chopper!
 Hang on...
-Anyhow, this game has great graphics, sounds and timeless action.
+Nevermind...
+This game has great graphics, sounds and timeless action.
 Love it all.

 Yup, this is a cracking shoot 'em up so I decided to record a video.
-Please subscribe to my channel - it appears 95% aren't :( Oddly, I felt the emulator was a little slower compared to my real Atari STe and the sound effects not quite as loud.
-Perhaps it's just me but I sure felt a difference?
-Then again, nothing ever beats the real hardware...
+Please subscribe to my channel - it appears 95% of visitors aren't :( Oddly, I felt the emulator was a little slower compared to my real Atari STe and the sound effects were not quite as loud.
+Perhaps it's just me but I felt a difference?
+Then again, nothing ever beats the real hardware.

 Klaz has a fantastic download that can even be installed onto a hard drive!